 Upward price pressure on TRAC will happen in two ways (beside speculation/investment):

-- Token Lockup in Nodes and Data Jobs.
+- Token Lockup (by Staking, Nodes and Data Jobs).
 Token utility (discussed above) locks up a lot of TRAC in the network (per job) for months and years at a time.
 Reducing effective supply should positively impact price.
-The team stated in a September 2020 AMA that they expect to have 10k-100k data jobs flowing over the network per day by 2023.
+The team stated in a September 2020 AMA that they expect to have 100k data jobs flowing over the network per day by 2023.
 The StarFleet Chain staking also lock up 10-20% of the total supply at the outset, reducing effective supply further.

 - Direct Exchange Integration.
 The developer-created Network Operating System (nOS) directly links existing enterprise software to the ODN.
 TRAC is automatically purchased with company fiat by directly market-buying TRAC on exchanges.
 This also solves the problem of mainstream companies needing to purchase and hold cryptocurrency. nOS is discussed in detail below.

 Of the 500 million TRAC tokens, 358.6 million tokens have been distributed.
 Founder and team tokens (75 million total) were fully distributed by January 2020 according to the two-year vesting schedule.

 The following table shows the current TRAC token distribution.
 As described in the 2020 Q1 Report, all of the TRAC available in the “soft lock” column will be used in the protocol development fund for future improvements (132.5 million total).